coffee19850519/scPEFT_reproduction/README.md

 Here are the added reproductions for the revised manuscript.

-### :exclamation: 9/25/2025 Update: Perturbation prediction with linear model
+### :exclamation: 9/25/2025 Update: Perturbation prediction with the linear model

 Please refer to this [link](https://github.com/const-ae/linear_perturbation_prediction-Paper/tree/main/benchmark#prepare-environments) to install all dependencies in the R environment.